ChristopherCochet/sparkify-customer-churn-prediction/index.md

 <kbd> <img src="images/music_service.png/?raw=true"/> </kbd>

 <ins>1.
-In a first phase we focus on the Sparkify mini dataset :  </ins>\
+In a first phase we focus on the Sparkify mini dataset :  </ins>
-  [ ] Load and perform EDA on the mini dataset answering business questions as we go along \
+  * Load and perform EDA on the mini dataset answering business questions as we go along
-  [ ] Identify customer that have churned  \
+  * Identify customer that have churned
-  [ ] Transform the dadaset with the appropriate features and label so that supervised machine learning framework can be used
+  * Transform the dadaset with the appropriate features and label so that supervised machine learning framework can be used

   <ins>2.
-With a better understanding of the dataset, in a second phase, we turn our attention to the large Sparkify dataset to perform churn predictions  :  </ins>\
+With a better understanding of the dataset, in a second phase, we turn our attention to the large Sparkify dataset to perform churn predictions  :  </ins>
-  [ ] Load and perform EDA on the large dataset \
+  * Load and perform EDA on the large dataset
-  [ ] Pre-process the dataset, feature engineer and labels  \
+  * Pre-process the dataset, feature engineer and labels
-  [ ] Explore the processed dataset and perfom survival analysis \
+  * Explore the processed dataset and perfom survival analysis
-  [ ] Model and predict customer churn using Spark's ML libraries \
+  * Model and predict customer churn using Spark's ML libraries
-  [ ] Evaluate models and assess results
+  * Evaluate models and assess results

-For reference: All databricks html notebooks can be found below:
+**For reference, all databricks html notebooks can be found below:**
 * [mini dataset-EDA](https://raw.githack.com/ChristopherCochet/sparkify-customer-churn-prediction/main/databricks-notebooks/mini-dataset/1-Mini_Sparkify-Load_and_Investigate.html)
 * [mini dataset-preprocessing](https://raw.githack.com/ChristopherCochet/sparkify-customer-churn-prediction/main/databricks-notebooks/mini-dataset/2-Mini_Sparkify-Preprocessing.html)
 * [large dataset-EDA](https://raw.githack.com/ChristopherCochet/sparkify-customer-churn-prediction/main/databricks-notebooks/large-dataset/1-Large_Sparkify-Load_Dataset_and_Investigate_EDA.html)